White House, lawmakers hopeful after 'positive' budget talks

 The budget debate has been roiled by a demand from Democrats that nondefense programs win increases equal to those to be awarded to the Pentagon.
 That was a feature of prior budget pacts in 2013 and 2015 that were negotiated during the tenure of President Barack Obama.

-Now, with President Donald Trump in the Oval Office, Republicans insist that this idea of parity between guns and butter belongs on the scrap heap.
+Now, with Trump in the Oval Office, Republicans insist that this idea of parity between guns and butter belongs on the scrap heap.

 "We need to set aside the arbitrary notion that new defense spending be matched equally by new nondefense spending," McConnell said earlier in the day.
 "There is no reason why funding for our national security and our service members should be limited by an arbitrary political formula that bears no relationship to actual need."